rgoshen/notes/langauges/backend/frameworks_libraries/node/javascript.node-js.user-authentication.md

 2. initialize npm

-   1. this will setup the inital project structure and create package.json
+   1. this will set up the initial project structure and create package.json

 ```bash
 npm init -y
 ```

-3. install required dependancies
+3. install required dependencies

 ```bash
    npm i express bcrypt
 ```

-4. install `nodemon` as a developer dependancy
+4. install `nodemon` as a developer dependency

    1. anytime a change is made to a file, it will automatically refresh the server instead of manually having to do it